HeadStone7/CRUD-with-MyBatis/README.md

 # CRUD-with-MyBatis

-You need to create a database named schooldb with student as table
+You need to create a database named Schooldb :

 --Create DATABASE SchoolDB;